+ Filters

 GEM UNC

-In perfect condition, not showing the slightest mark of mishandling nor, of course, of use.
+In perfect condition, not showing the slightest mark of mishandling or, of course, of use.

 SPLENDID (SPL - AU)

-A SPLENDID note is an uncirculated note with pinholes (preferably in the upper left part) OR which has been folded once but without the paper fibers being broken.
-Of course, one can also refer to a note as being SPLENDID if a perfect note has one problem important enough to make the note less than almost GEM UNC (an unbroken fold at a corner of the note, irregular margins....).
+A SPLENDID note is an uncirculated note with pinholes (preferably in the upper left part) OR that has been folded once but without the paper fibers being broken.
+Of course, one can also refer to a note as being SPLENDID if a perfect note has one problem important enough to make the note less than almost GEM UNC (an unbroken fold at a corner of the note, irregular margins, etc....).

 SUPERB (SUP - XF)

-In the worst case, two or three pinholes, minor folds can be present but the note must still have an excellent appearance and have no major problem of any kind.
+In the worst case, two or three pinholes and, minor folds can be present but the note must still have an excellent appearance and have no major problems of any kind.
 A SUPERB note should always be checked with utmost care as the difference with a nice TTB - Very Fine is seldom obvious.
-Always check the back of the note, fold marks must be perfectly clean (but not have been doctored !).
+Always check the back of the note, fold marks must be perfectly clean (but not doctored !).
 A SUPERB note must have retained the original crispness of the paper.

 VERY FINE (TTB - VF)

 Very Fine doesn't mean a lot and such a note must be carefully checked to avoid discussions and arguments.
-The easiest way is to describe VERY FINE is to figure out what a SUPERB note constitutes : a very fine note is one which could have been superb but isn't.
-Circulation is obvious and the note has various problems (nothing really serious) but the overall look is pleasant and fresh ; it is the typical collectable circulated note.
+The easiest way to describe VERY FINE is to figure out what a SUPERB note constitutes : a very fine note is one that could have been superb but isn't.
+Circulation is obvious and the note has various problems (nothing really serious) but the overall look is pleasant and fresh ; it is the typical collectible circulated note.

 FINE (TB - F)

-A FINE note has obviously been in circulation for a long time but has to be representative of the average quality of a note and look decent, no major tears or spots.
-A FINE note has no part missing, a lot of circulation, many pinholes and folds, often a little bit dirty, minor tears, margin problems, rounded corners...
+A FINE note has obviously been in circulation for a long time but has to be representative of the average quality of a note and look decent, with no major tears or spots.
+A FINE note has no missing parts, a lot of circulation, many pinholes and folds, is often a little bit dirty, has minor tears, margin problems, rounded corners, etc...

 GOOD (B – G)

-A GOOD note has been circulated a lot, has many pinholes, folds, dirt, tears but no major part is missing (except if precisely mentioned)
+A GOOD note has been circulated a lot and, has many pinholes, folds, dirt, and tears, but no major part is missing (except if precisely mentioned)

 ALMOST GOOD